regisd/regisd.github.io/_posts/2012-02-08-nullpointerexception-in-pendingintent-java-195.md

 [/code]

-Since I&rsquo;m always complaining, can anyone in the Android team explain why the put fields which are « not used » (sic)?
+Since I’m always complaining, can anyone in the Android team explain why the put fields which are « not used » (sic)?

 This eventually works and when we click on the notification, Android opens the MessageActivity